2016 Dakar Rally: History

 ASO soon faced problems planning the 2016 rally.
 Chile refused to take the rally, the first time since Dakar is being held in South America, and then, with just 4 months to the start, Peru also refused to take the rally.
 Without Atacama Desert and Andes, the rally was mainly based in Argentina with many fast stages on closed narrow tracks WRC style, and a lack of stages in full open terrain with heavy navigation issues.

 The biggest issue that the competitors faced was the weather phenomenon El Niño which shortened most of the stages due to heavy rain (in first week) and massive heat (in the second one).
 All these problems led to a big criticism and made Dakar director Étienne Lavigne announce a possible change of the rally to Southern Africa, aiming to put pressure on South American countries.
 Later, he would announce that the rally would remain in South America, and was looking for new countries.

 The rally was won by 2015 rookie Toby Price, continuing the KTM dominance, with Honda still suffering from a lack of reliability.
 Patronelli brothers dominated in Quads (this time by Marcus), while Peugeot returned with a better car than the rivals, as the Peugeot 2008 DKR led from the first real stage until the end of the rally.
 The debutant Sébastien Loeb dominated the first week, but in the end, the victory went to Mr. Dakar Stephane Peterhansel.
 Gerard de Rooy won the Dakar again, putting an end to Kamaz dominance.

-Honda was the biggest disappointment of the rally, showing it is still far from KTM.
-The difference between Mini and the new Peugeot was huge, and the best Toyotas ever, are still away from its competitors.
-After dominating the last Dakar last races, it was a surprise to see Kamaz so far from the lead.
+Honda placed behind KTM in the rally.
+A margin existed between the performance of Mini and the new Peugeot, and the Toyota entries placed behind their competitors.
+Following previous wins in the Dakar races, Kamaz did not hold the lead.